BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 2. Then it will ask you to enter the url of the repository you want to analyze, for example: ```https://github.com/apache/commons-lang```.
 3. Then it will get the repository name from the url you entered, for example: ```commons-lang```.
 4. Now, the `check_ck_metrics_folders` function  will verify if the ck metrics are already calculated.
 That verification if done by:
-   1. Verifying if the repository commits list csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commit_hashes.csv`, for example: `commons-lang-commit_hashes.csv`.
+   1. Verifying if the repository commits list csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commit_hashes.csv`, for example: `commons-lang-commit_hashes.csv`;
-   2. If the csv file exists, it will, for every commit hash in the csv file, verify if there is a subdirectory inside the `CK_METRICS_DIRECTORY_PATH/repository_name` directory, which should be named as `commit_hash` and contains all the ck metrics generated files, which are defined in the `CK_METRICS_FILES` constant.
+   2. If the csv file exists, it will, for every commit hash in the csv file, verify if there is a subdirectory inside the `CK_METRICS_DIRECTORY_PATH/repository_name` directory, which should be named as `commit_hash` and contains all the ck metrics generated files, which are defined in the `CK_METRICS_FILES` constant;

    If those verifications are all true, it stops executing, due to the fact that the ck metrics are already calculated.
 If not, it will continue executing.
 5. Now, as the ck metrics are not calculated, it will call `create_directory` twice, one for the `FULL_CK_METRICS_DIRECTORY_PATH` directory and another for the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
 6. With all the subfolders created, we must call `clone_repository` function, which will clone the repository to the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
-7. As now we have the repository cloned, we must call `traverse_repository` function, in which does the following:
+7. As now we have the repository cloned, we must call `traverse_repository` function, in which will loop through the repository commits tree with the use of `PyDriller.traverse_commits()` to go through all the commit hashes of the repository and do the following for each commit in the repository:
-   1. which will use `PyDriller` to go through all the commit hashes of the repository and, for each commit, call the ck jar file stored in `RELATIVE_CK_JAR_PATH` and generate it's metrics and store them inside the `FULL_CK_METRICS_DIRECTORY_PATH + "/" + repository_name + "/" + commit_hash + "/"` directory.
-Futhermore, we will store, for each commit, it's `commit.hash`, `commit.msg` and `commit.author_date` in order to, later on, store them inside the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file.
-(Use sub number 4.1 and 4.2 to understand the function)
+   1. Get the tuple containing the `commit.hash`, `commit.msg` and `commit.author_date` and store these commit data in the `commit_hashes` list, in order to, later on, store them inside the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file;
+   2. Checkout to the `commit.hash` branch;
+   3. Create a subfolder inside the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name` with the name of the `commit.hash` value;
+   4. Lastly, with the call of the `run_ck_metrics_generator(cmd)` to execute the `cmd` command, which is a command defined to run ck for the current commit.hash and store the files that it generates in the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name/commit.hash` folder.
 8. Now that we have the list of tuples containing the commit hashe, commit message and commit date for each commit, we must store those values in the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file, with the call of `write_commit_hashes_to_csv` function.
 9. And lastly, we must call `checkout_branch` function passing the `main` branch as parameter, in order to return to the main branch of the repository.